 Customers say with the help of this sharpener their knives went from dull and useless to sharp and ready to cut through just about anything.

 Another Gatco on the list, just further proving the quality of this company.

 This sharpener sells for a bargain price, and also has three stones.
-But they are all separate, not connected like the one mentioned above.
+But they are all separate, not connected like the one mentioned earlier.

 However, it does come with an angle clamp to allow the user to control the angle at which they sharpen their knife.
-This allows you to sharpen at a consistent angle at all times.
-I personally have a similar model with a few more stones, the 10006 (click here to see the review).
+This lets you sharpen at a consistent angle at all times.
+I personally have a similar model with a few more stones, the 10006 sharpening system.

 Smith’s 50008 8-Inch Diamond Tri-Hone Bench